-• 1) Defamatory language used by the defendant
+1) Defamatory Language used by the Defendant

-- Needs to be language that tends to adversely affect one's reputation with either a majority of the community or a "rightthinking minority" within the community - This can include language that impeaches a person's honesty, integrity, virtue, sanity, health, etc. - Language can be defamatory even if, on its face, it's benign.
-A neutral, benign statement can be defamatory if taken with outside, qualifying facts (e.g., "she gave birth to a daughter" when she's been married for 3 months). - Opinions are generally not defamation unless they imply knowledge of specific facts; primarily because, by definition, they cannot be shown to be false
+o Needs to be language that tends to adversely affect one's reputation with either a majority of the community or a "right thinking minority" within the community o This can include language that impeaches a person's honesty, integrity, virtue, sanity, health, etc.

+o Language can be defamatory even if, on it's face, it's benign if, taken with outside facts, it's defamatory (e.g. "she gave birth to a daughter" when she's been married for 3 months)